Two-Day Academy for Local NPR News Managers

 Who: Public media managers, news directors, editors or aspiring managers from any size shop, any experience level.
 Seating limited to the first 15 applicants.

 What: Two-day training on essentials of modern newsroom management, resulting in a custom action-plan and PRNDI certification.
-The training will be customized to meet participant needs.
+The training will be tailored to meet participant needs.

 Why PRNDI provides this important training

-It was one thing to excel at reporting or anchoring, but now you’re responsible for leading others.
-This takes new skills as you manage people and budgets, set assignments, conduct edits and establish policies.
+It was one thing to excel at reporting or anchoring, but now you’re responsible for leading.
+This requires developing new skills as you manage people and budgets, set assignments, conduct edits and establish policies.

 This dynamic, interactive two-day workshop will give you the practical skills you need: articulating your newsroom vision, establishing a news agenda, growing a top-notch staff, finding efficiency in producing high impact journalism and dealing with the exigencies of rapid change in audience demands and technology.